Pregnancy, Birth and Baby is not responsible for the content and advertising on the external website you are now entering.

 Medicine and poisons safety in the home

-Learn more about the importance of child-resistant packaging, how to reduce the risk of poisoning and what to do if your child swallows a poison.
+Learn how to make your home a safer place for children by reducing the risk of poisoning and what do if your child swallows a poison.

 Read more on Pregnancy, Birth & Baby website